 The table at the end of this statement provides cross references between the disclosures and statements in this Corporate Governance Statement and the relevant Principles.

 The Directors must act in the best interest of the Company and in general are responsible for, and have the authority to determine, all matters relating to the policies, management and operations of the Company.

 Day to day management of the Company and implementation of Board policies and strategies has been formally delegated to senior executives and management.
 It is the responsibility of the Board to oversee the activities of management in executing delegated tasks.
 In particular, the Board has delegated management responsibility for:

 The Board currently comprises two non-executive Directors and two executive Directors with a broad range of skills, expertise and experience, and all of whom add value to the operation of the Board.
 Given the Company’s current stage of development, the Board considers its structure effectively and efficiently meets the Company’s requirements.

 In considering new candidates, the nomination committee (presently the full Board) evaluates the range of skills, experience and expertise of the existing Board in accordance with the Company’s Board skills matrix.
 In particular, the nomination committee identifies the particular skills that will best increase the Board's effectiveness.
 Consideration is also given to the balance of independent Directors on the Board.
 Reference is made to the Company’s size and operations as they evolve from time to time.

 All Directors are required to consider the number and nature of their directorships and calls on their time from other commitments.

 The following directors are considered by the Board to be independent directors:

-Malcolm Carson – Non-executive Chairman, appointed 11 August 2016
+Malcolm Carson – Non-executive Director, appointed 11 August 2016